kiyuu10/cardinal_numbers/README.md

 This project for hackathon week
-This is a program that converts text to sound
+This is a program that converts number to sound